SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Appendix

+In this section, we investigate the impact of the masking ratio $p_m$ and the patch size $P$ (\cref{tab:results_spectral_mask_ratio_patch_size}) for \model{} on multi-spectral data.
+We use a ViT-Large backbone and the \model{}+Group+IM setting as this was our best performing design.

+As we expect, a lower masking ratio results in a weak pretext task, as the model is able to easily reconstruct the image given more visible patches, and thus its representations are not as useful.
+Interestingly, $p_m = 0.9$ doesn't result in a large drop in performance, unlike \cite{mae}.
+This suggests that higher masking ratios may be used for multi-spectral data with independent masking, as it results in fewer tokens during the encoding state which could quicken pre-training.

+We see that a larger patch size results in worse performance.
+This is expected, as a larger patch size provides less granular spatial information to the deeper layers of the model, which may dampen its expressive power.
+As mentioned above, the loss in accuracy must be considered compared against the gain in training speed.
+A future direction of research could consider the specific gain in speed and drop in accuracy from granular increases to the patch size for further insight.

-\subsubsection{Choosing important multi-spectral bands}
+\subsection{Choosing important multi-spectral bands}

 As mentioned in \ref{sec:results_sentinel}, all 13 bands of the Sentinel-2 data may not be useful.
 In our experiments, we drop bands B1, B9, and B10.
-To correctly identify the utility of each band, one would need to pre-train a model with all bands except the one in question, and then measure the performance after fine-tuning without that band.
+To correctly identify the utility of each band, one would need to pre-train a model with all bands except the one in question, and then measure the performance after finetuning without that band.
 However, this is prohibitively expensive in terms of computational resources.
-Instead, we pre-trained a \model{}+Stack model with a ViT Base backbone on all 13 Sentinel-2 bands of fMoW Sentinel, and then fine-tuned the model on the image classification task of fMoW Sentinel using all 13 bands.
+Instead, we pre-trained a \model{}+Stack model with a ViT Base backbone on all 13 Sentinel-2 bands of fMoW Sentinel, and then finetuned the model on the image classification task of fMoW Sentinel using all 13 bands.
 Using the finetuned model, we ran an ablation masking out subsets of bands with the mean value for those bands and measuring the drop in validation set accuracy.
-Since the model was trained to rely on information of all 13 bands, if masking out some bands doesn't result in a big drop in accuracy, this gives us an indication for which bands might be least useful for the model to perform well.
+Since the model was trained to rely on information of all 13 bands, a small drop in accuracy from masking out some bands indicates that these bands might not be very useful for the model to perform well.

 As seen in \cref{tab:important_bands}, we notice the smallest drop in accuracy when masking bands B9 and B10.
-The drop in accuracy when masking B1 is larger, but this may be because the model relies on potentially unimportant signals from B1 during fine-tuning.
+The drop in accuracy when masking B1 is larger, but could be due to the model relying on potentially unimportant signals from B1 during finetuning.
 We therefore also drop B1 in our experiments in \cref{sec:results_sentinel}.
-We note that the other multi-spectral bands in addition to RGB seem highly relevant to our model.
+We note that the RGB and other multi-spectral bands are highly relevant to our model.